This page hasn’t been updated for a while. Some information may be out of date.

-Xfinity Mobile has a bring your own device (BYOD) program, but only a handful of devices are eligible for the program.
+Xfinity Mobile has a bring your own device (BYOD) program, but only a limited set of phones are eligible.
+You can check a specific device’s eligibility with Xfinity’s compatibility tool.

 BYOD-eligible Apple iPhone devices

-The iPhone 6 and more recent Apple devices are likely to be eligible if they’re unlocked.
-However, iPhone models sold by certain carriers or in some regions of the world may still be ineligible.
-Xfinity’s online tool can be used to verify a specific device’s compatibility.
+The iPhone 6 and more recent Apple devices are likely to be BYOD-eligible if they’re unlocked.
+However, iPhone models sold in some regions of the world or by certain carriers may be ineligible.
+I strongly suggest double checking iPhone compatibility with Xfinity’s online tool.

 BYOD-eligible Android devices

-Only a small number of Android phones are officially compatible with Xfinity Mobile.
+Only a handful of Android phones are officially compatible with Xfinity Mobile.

 - Samsung Galaxy S8